Bellfalasch/frontend-forum/slides.md

 * Also on Teams
 * Starts 09:30, usually lasts 30-45 minutes
 * Recorded, saved for 30 days
-* Open for you to talk/share/show, and request!
+* Open for you to talk/share/show, and requests!

 https://www.gjensidige.builders/community/frontend-forum